 7-3-4.1 Processing of Applications for Final Site Plan Approval.
-The Community Development Assistance Director or a designee shall conduct a preliminary review of an application to determine if it is contains all items required by Section 7-3-4.3.
-If the Community Development Assistance Director or a designee determines that an application is incomplete, the Community Development Assistance Director or designee shall notify the applicant in writing of all deficiencies.
-Once the Community Development Assistance Director or designee determines the application to be complete, the notice of the completeness determination shall be provided to the Applicant(s) as required by Chapter 40 of the Code of Ordinances for the City of Hendersonville.
-The Community Development Assistance Director or designee shall cause an analysis to be made of the completed application by qualified representatives of the City and such other agencies or officials as appear appropriate in the circumstances of the case, to determine compliance with applicable provisions of this ordinance.
-The Community Development Assistance Director or designee shall then submit to the City Manager, or a designee appointed by the City Manager, a report of their analysis.
+The Planning Director shall conduct a preliminary review of an application to determine if it is complete, which is to say, all information requested on the application has been provided and the site plan contains all items required by Section 7-3-4.3.
+If the Planning Director determines that an application is incomplete, the Planning Director shall notify the applicant in writing of all deficiencies.

+Once the Planning Director determines the application to be complete, the Planning Director shall cause an analysis to be made by qualified representatives of the City and such other agencies or officials as appear appropriate in the circumstances of the case, to determine compliance with applicable provisions of this ordinance.
+The Planning Director shall then submit to the City Manager, or a designee appointed by the City Manager, a report of their analysis.

 7-3-4.2 Standards for Review.
 The City Manager, or a designee appointed by the City Manager, shall render a decision in writing either approving or denying the application.
-An application for site plan approval shall not be approved unless the City Manager, or a designee appointed by the City Manager, determines that the application and site plan demonstrate compliance with this ordinance, including the provisions of Section 7-11, below, and other applicable regulations.
+An application for final site plan approval shall not be approved unless the City Manager, or a designee appointed by the City Manager, determines that the application and final site plan (1) conform with preliminary site plan approval, if applicable, (2) conform with a special use permit, if applicable, and (3) demonstrate compliance with this ordinance, including the provisions of Section 7-11, below, and other applicable regulations.
 If the decision is to deny the application, the City Manager, or a designee appointed by the City Manager, shall recite with specificity the reasons for such denial.